-Celebrating National Telephone Day: From Rotary Phones to Cell Phones and Beyond
+Celebrating National Telephone Day: from string phones to cell phones and beyond

-When the first phone was invented, many people thought it was unnecessary because the telegraph was already able to send a message to someone.
-Now, of course, we all carry smartphones in our pockets.
-While SMS messaging (similar to the telegraph) is once again an important component of communication, there’s no denying the power and importance of voice when it comes to communication.
+The telephone is so integral to our lives that it’s difficult to imagine living without it, although when the first phone was invented many people thought it was unnecessary because the telegraph was already able to send a message.
+Today, of course, just about everyone carries a smartphone.
+While text messaging, similar to the telegraph, is an important component of communication, there’s no denying the power and importance of voice.

 Paste this Image on Your Site!